Your own kind of personal training….

 First, let’s just say it’s not just for athletes!

-Sports massage is a special type of therapeutic bodywork that is particularly, but not exclusively, helpful to athletes.
+Sports massage and reconditioning sessions are a special type of therapeutic bodywork that is particularly, but not exclusively, helpful to athletes.
 A trained therapist works the soft tissues of the body, providing a variety of benefits such as preventing injury, working out the soreness, and enhancing muscle performance.
-Most elite athletes have sports massage done regularly as a part of their training program.
+Most elite athletes have sports massage with hydrotherapy and other modalities done regularly as a part of their training program.
 It is used before, during and after sporting events.
 The most popular types of sports massage include Shiatsu, muscle stripping, cross-fiber friction and vigorous movements.Bodywork is also very sport-specific.
-The therapist has knowledge of the way the body moves in a particular sport and determines what is needed for optimal performance.
+Our certified therapists have knowledge of the way the body moves in a particular sport and determines what is needed for optimal performance.

-Sports massage can treat a variety of injuries that may occur as a result of exercise and has been proven to allow you to train or exercise more efficiently.
+Professional sports massage from a certified therapist can treat a variety of injuries that may occur as a result of exercise and has been proven to allow you to train or exercise more efficiently.
 More benefits include:

 - draining away fatigue

 - relieving pain